counterfactual/monorepo/packages/node/README.md

 Params:

 - `proposedToIdentifier: string`
-  - Address of the peer responding to the installation request of the app
+  - Public identifier of the peer responding to the installation request of the app
 - `appDefinition: string`
   - On-chain address of App Definition contract
 - `abiEncodings:`[`AppABIEncodings`](#data-type-appabiencodings)